 facilitation of obtaining smoking accessories and smoking herbs shall

 display or use a false or forged identification card or transfer, alter, or

 deface an identification card.

-(e) Warning to minors.
+(e) Warning to persons under 21 years of age.
 Any person, firm, partnership, company or

 corporation operating a place of business where tobacco accessories and